 State disability plan

-The Disability Act 2006 (Vic) requires that a new state disability plan is in place by 1 January 2013.
-The plan will focus on a whole-of-government approach to improving the economic and social outcomes for Victorians with a disability, their families and carers.
+The Victorian state disability plan 2013 – 2016 focuses on a whole-of-government approach to improving the economic and social outcomes for Victorians with a disability, their families and carers.